HRP263

 Course Description

 Advanced methods currently used in published model-based cost-effectiveness analyses in medicine and public health, both theory and technical applications.
-Topics include: Markov and microsimulation models, model calibration and evaluation, and probabilistic sensitivity analyses.
-Prerequisites: a course in probability, a course in statistics or biostatistics, a course on cost-effectiveness such as HRP 392, a course in economics, and familiarity with decision modeling software such as TreeAge.
+Topics include Markov, differential equation, microsimulation, and discrete-event simulation (DES) models, model calibration and evaluation, input parameter estimation, deterministic and probabilistic sensitivity analyses, and value of information analysis.
+Prerequisites: a course in probability theory, a course in calculus, a course in statistics or biostatistics, a course on cost-effectiveness such as HRP 392, a course in economics, and familiarity with programming languages such as R or Python.

 Grading Basis